onaraighl/waveFlume/README.md

 # waveFlume

 Suite of data analysis codes for a teaching-and-learning project studying waves in a flume.
-The USP of the project is the very nice use of **Lego** to create a piston wavemaker.  **Document to accompany the project**: [abs/2507.18403](https://arxiv.org/abs/2507.18403).
-The flume and the wavemaker are described in a **YouTube video** (clickable link):
+The USP of the project is the very nice use of **Lego** to create a piston wavemaker.

+* **Documentation to accompany the project**: [abs/2507.18403](https://arxiv.org/abs/2507.18403).
+* The flume and the wavemaker are described in a **YouTube video** (clickable link below).

 [![Watch the video](https://img.youtube.com/vi/ahXxWVJAG-E/0.jpg)](https://www.youtube.com/watch?v=ahXxWVJAG-E)